mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 It was an unpleasant experience, but one I'm glad for in retrospect.
 It caused me to reevaluate my approach to reviews and identify areas for improvement.

-Below, I share techniques that will reduce your risk of a similarly undesirable outcome in code reviews.
+Below, I share techniques that will reduce your risk of a similarly undesirable outcome.
 I'll return to Mallory later and explain why my original approach was backward and why Bob's was quietly brilliant.

 # Techniques